mahmoud-mohamed107/Apple_Retail-Analysis-/README.md

 - Identifying high-claim product categories to improve quality and service design.

 ---

+## Data Dictionary

-stores: Contains information about Apple retail stores.
+**stores:** Contains information about Apple retail stores.

-store_id: Unique identifier for each store.
+- store_id: Unique identifier for each store.
-store_name: Name of the store.
+- store_name: Name of the store.
-city: City where the store is located.
+- city: City where the store is located.
-country: Country of the store.
+- country: Country of the store.

-category: Holds product category information.
+**category:** Holds product category information.

-category_id: Unique identifier for each product category.
+- category_id: Unique identifier for each product category.
-category_name: Name of the category.
+- category_name: Name of the category.

-products: Details about Apple products.
+**products:** Details about Apple products.

-product_id: Unique identifier for each product.
+- product_id: Unique identifier for each product.
-product_name: Name of the product.
+- product_name: Name of the product.
-category_id: References the category table.
+- category_id: References the category table.
-launch_date: Date when the product was launched.
+- launch_date: Date when the product was launched.
-price: Price of the product.
+- price: Price of the product.

-sales: Stores sales transactions.
+**sales:** Stores sales transactions.

-sale_id: Unique identifier for each sale.
+- sale_id: Unique identifier for each sale.
-sale_date: Date of the sale.
+- sale_date: Date of the sale.
-store_id: References the store table.
+- store_id: References the store table.
-product_id: References the product table.
+- product_id: References the product table.
-quantity: Number of units sold.
+- quantity: Number of units sold.

-warranty: Contains information about warranty claims.
+**warranty:** Contains information about warranty claims.

-claim_id: Unique identifier for each warranty claim.
+- claim_id: Unique identifier for each warranty claim.
-claim_date: Date the claim was made.
+- claim_date: Date the claim was made.
-sale_id: References the sales table.
+- sale_id: References the sales table.
-repair_status: Status of the warranty claim (e.g., Paid, Repaired, Warranty Void).
+- repair_status: Status of the warranty claim (e.g., Paid, Repaired, Warranty Void).

+---

 ## Data Preparation and Methodology